-Andrews’ Endowed School is a Church of England Primary School for children from four to eleven years old.
+- Andrews’ Endowed School is a Church of England Primary School for children from four to eleven years old.

 - Thomas Andrews was a local benefactor, who left money in his will for a school to be founded for the children of Holybourne and the surrounding villages.